 Deepavali is a five-day-long festival.
 Before many days of Deepavali, people start cleaning and decorating their houses.
-I include the five day’s activities in bellow.
+We include the five day’s activities given bellow.

 - Day first: On the first day, people usually go for shopping, and they buy gold and silver specifically.

 The second day is used for cleaning and decorating the house.